Finding eco-friendly things to do in Portugal isn’t difficult, because nature is at the heart of Portuguese life.

 I’ve been lucky enough to discover the country’s beauty in-depth while writing my book, A Year in Portugal, and the country has surprised me time and time again.

-Tick off this list of eco-friendly things to do in Portugal and you’ll discover some of the country’s best wild spots, from the raging Atlantic to the plains of its quietest provinces.
+Tick off this list of things to do in Portugal for nature lovers and you’ll discover some of the country’s best wild spots, from the raging Atlantic to the plains of its quietest provinces.

 1. Whale Watching in the Azores